 Adams and Reese LLP

-Scott also assists in the drafting and revising of employment policies and procedures, employment applications, background check disclosure and consent agreements, employee handbooks and employment contracts, including non-compete agreements, trade secret agreements and arbitration agreements.
+Scott counsels employers with an eye to preventing claims arising from day-to-day employment decisions, particularly terminations of employees and large-scale layoffs.
+An important component of his practice involves drafting and revision of employee handbooks, personnel policies and procedures, employment applications, background check disclosure and consent agreements and employment contracts, including non-compete agreements, trade secret agreements and arbitration agreements.

-Scott has developed a practice focus in preparing affirmative action plans for U.S. government contractors and subcontractors and responding to compliance audits of those plans by the Office of Federal Contract Compliance Programs (OFCCP).
-To date, he has prepared more than 200 affirmative action plans and defended against more than 15 OFCCP compliance audits.
+In addition, Scott advises on and prepares affirmative action plans for United States government contractors and subcontractors and represents them in responding to compliance audits of those plans by the Office of Federal Contract Compliance Programs (OFCCP).
+He has prepared more than 200 affirmative action plans and defended against more than 15 OFCCP compliance audits.

 Finally, Scott also advises and counsels non-union employers faced with union organization efforts, helps unionized employers with all aspects of management-union relations, including preparation of strike contingency plans and arbitration of grievances under collective bargaining contracts, and defends unfair labor practice charges before the National Labor Relations Board.

 Scott speaks frequently on employment law and human resource management issues at seminars for personnel managers and business owners and has published several articles on employment law topics.